EiskaffeeVRC/dubtheme/README.md

 -------------
 How to use
 ---
-1. Go to the dubx menu in dubtrack.fm.
+1. Go to the dubx or CMS menu in dubtrack.fm.
-2. Tick the button that says `Community CSS`.
-[Image] (http://puu.sh/kUvmr/f236726e66.png)
+2. Click the button that says `Community CSS`.
 3. **That's it!** you now have the chilloutmusic theme!

 -------------